Unit 20 - Sentinel downloader¶

 Note

-Note all products are NOT available online.
-In this case the module fails with Product a844500a-049f-46a3-92de-bcda2c38fc3c is not online.
-Triggering retrieval from long term archive. error message.
-Try to download affected product in the next days.
+Note all scenes are NOT available online.
+In this case the tool fails, try to download affected scene in the next days.

 Before importing or linking Sentinel data try to print a list of filtered raster files including projection match (second column, 1 for match otherwise 0).
-If the CRS of input data differs from the current location consider reprojection (-r) or creating a new location for import.
+If the CRS of input data differs from the current project consider reprojection (-r) or creating a new project for import.

 i.sentinel.import -p input=geodata/sentinel/2019 pattern="20190626T102031_B0[4|8]_10m"